- A1 – Driving semiconductor metasurfaces to lasing

 This project will develop lasing metasurfaces based on III-V and II-VI semiconductor nanostructures in order to realize coherent light emission featuring designed beam shapes.
 Three fabrication routes will be explored in parallel, all of which are based on well-established concepts from solid-state lasers.
 The realized active metasurfaces will then be evaluated on their coherent emission characteristics in the far-field.
-We will gain understanding of how the lasing modes within the metasurfaces evolve in space and time, and define the emission properties by spatially variant arrangement of the individual metasurface building blocks.
+We will gain understanding of how the lasing modes within the metasurfaces evolve in space and time and define the emission properties through spatially variant arrangement of the individual metasurface building blocks.

 Primary doctoral supervisors: Prof. Dr. Carsten Ronning (FSU, email@example.com, www.acp.uni-jena.de/ronning), Prof. Dr. Hoe Tan (ANU), ), Prof. Dr. Isabelle Staude (FSU), Prof. Dr. Lan Fu (ANU), Prof. Dr. C. Jagadish (ANU)

 - A2 – Nonlinear metasurfaces for photon-pair generation